metrophilly/sermon-processor/README.md

 and skip the download.
 This should save us a bunch of time on script re-runs.

 `app/cache/` holds the downloaded and intermediary files.

+### `ffmpeg` Flag Notes

+`ffmpeg` is the main file processing engine.
+To run it in the different steps, we construct a string array of commands and flags, then call it directly as a system subprocess.
+In the constructed flags the following are useful to know:

+- `-crf` - Constant Rate Factor
+  - usually set to: 16
+  - "The range of the quantizer scale is 0-51: where 0 is lossless, 23 is default, and 51 is worst possible.
+A lower value is a higher quality and a subjectively sane range is 18-28.
+Consider 18 to be visually lossless or nearly so: it should look the same or nearly the same as the input but it isn't technically lossless."
+- `-preset`
+  - usually set to: ultrafast
+  - "These presets affect the encoding speed.
+Using a slower preset gives you better compression, or quality per filesize, whereas faster presets give you worse compression.
+In general, you should just use the preset you can afford to wait for.
+Presets can be ultrafast, superfast, veryfast, faster, fast, medium (default), slow and veryslow."

+We've set the default to `crf=16` and `preset=ultrafast` because we're ok with the larger resultant filesize, as we're generally just going to upload it to youtube and then delete it.

 ### Output